yifanzhu5/Job_Crawler/jobSearch/README.md

 #### Description
-This is a demo to crawl sde jobs in Canada from Amazon job website using scrapy in an asynchronized way and insert the data into the mySQL database directly asynchronously。
+This is a demo to crawl sde jobs in Canada from Amazon job website using scrapy in an asynchronized way and insert the data into the mySQL database directly asynchronously.

 #### Environment
 pip install scrapy